slumk/safepass/README.md

 A Simple Password Manager Created In BASH.
 It is under development now.

-Uses GPG and Openssl for encrypting files which contains password information.
+Uses ccryprt and OpenSSL for encrypting files which contains password information.
 This project is for educationl purposes only.Don't use it for storing sensitive information.